efrisch/pyrsia/docs/rfc/0001-technology-pillars.md

 # Summary

-Pyrsia aims to provide a decentralized network of verified packages accompanied by facts about it's origin and knowledge which can help consumers make decisions about the security poster of that specific artifact.
+Pyrsia aims to provide a decentralized network of verified packages accompanied by facts about it's origin and knowledge which can help consumers make decisions about the security poster of that specific package.

 # Motivation